Writing a Dissertation Proposal

 As the name suggests, it is a proposal for an original research project.
 It acts as a blueprint for the whole project and generally outlines what the project is, why you have chosen it, and how you intend to carry it out.
 If you’re writing a proposal to secure funding, then it’s important to be as clear as possible about your research goals.

-What you definitely need to be sure about are: the originality of your research idea, its broader significance in your chosen field, and the research questions themselves.
+What you definitely need to be sure about is the originality of your research idea, its broader significance in your chosen field, and the research questions themselves.

 How long should a dissertation proposal be?